theseus-os/Theseus/README.md

 ## Documentation
 Theseus, like the Rust language itself, includes two forms of documentation: the main source-level documentation within the code itself, and a "book" for high-level overviews of design concepts.
-The latter is a work in progress but may still be useful, while the former is more useful for developing on Thesues.
+The latter is a work in progress but may still be useful, while the former is more useful for developing on Theseus.

 [Documentation is currently hosted online here](https://theseus-os.github.io/Theseus/), but may be out of date.
 It's best to build it yourself, as detailed below.